modulargaming/modulargaming/README.md

 * Set the default directory for your application

-* Set the default cookie salt
+* Update the default cookie salt

 > You will need to update .htaccess to refer to the correct location of the folder containing Modular Gaming.